knu/asdf-postgis/README.md

 PostGIS plugin for [asdf](https://github.com/asdf-vm/asdf) version manager

 ## Dependencies

-_This requires [brew](http://brew.sh) if you're on a mac, or a debian flavored linux.
-If you need it to work on something else, you'll likely need to modify the plugin._
+This requires [brew](http://brew.sh) if you're on macOS, or a Debian flavored Linux.
+If you need it to work on something else, you'll likely need to modify the plugin.
-According to PostGIS installation page, you will need GEOS, Proj.4, GDAL, LibXML2 and JSON-C.
+According to PostGIS installation page, you will need GEOS, Proj, GDAL, LibXML2 and JSON-C.
 Finally, you will need a working installation of PostgreSQL.
 See [asdf-postgres](https://github.com/smashedtoatoms/asdf-postgres) for the asdf plugin.

 1. You will need a compiler.
-  * Mac
+  * macOS
     1. ```gcc```
     1. Hit the ok button and it will install.
 If it already has it, then you are good.
   * Ubuntu
     1. ```sudo apt-get install linux-headers-$(uname -r) build-essential```
 1. On Ubuntu, you will need libreadline
   1. ```sudo apt-get install libreadline-dev```
+1. On macOS, you will need these dependencies installed.
+  1. ```brew install geos proj gdal libxml2 json-c```

 ## Install